Optimal Data-Based Binning for Histograms: Discussion

 \section{Discussion}

-The optimal binning algorithm presented in this paper, \texttt{optBINS}, relies on finding the mode of the marginal posterior probability of the number of bins in a piecewise-constant density function.
+The optimal binning algorithm, \texttt{optBINS}, presented in this paper relies on finding the mode of the marginal posterior probability of the number of bins in a piecewise-constant density function model of the distribution from which the data were sampled.
 This posterior probability originates as a product of the likelihood of the density parameters given the data and the prior probability of those same parameter values.
-As the number of bins increases, the model can better fit the data, which leads to an increase in the likelihood function.
-However, by introducing additional bins, the prior probability, which must sum to unity, is now spread out over a parameter space of greater dimensionality resulting in a decrease of the prior probability.
-Thus a density model with more bins will result in a greater likelihood, but also in a smaller prior probability.
+As the number of bins increases the prior probability (\ref{eq:prior-for-pi's}), which depends on the inverse of the square root of the product of the bin probabilities tends to increase.
+Meanwhile, the joint likelihood (\ref{eq:likelihood}), which is a product of the bin probabilities of the individual data tends to decrease\footnote{This is the reverse from what one usually expects where increasing the number of parameters decreases the prior and increases the likelihood.}.
 Since the posterior is a product of these two functions, the maximum of the posterior probability occurs at a point where these two opposing factors are balanced.
 This interplay between the likelihood and the prior probability effectively implements Occam's razor by selecting the most simple model that best describes the data.

-The quality of this algorithm was demonstrated by testing it against several other popular bin selection techniques.
-The \texttt{optBINS} algorithm outperformed all techniques investigated in the sense that it consistently resulted in the minimum integrated square error between the estimated density model and the true density function.
-This was true even in the case of Scott's technique, which is designed to asymptotically minimize this error for Gaussian-distributed data.
-Our algorithm also can be readily applied to multi-dimensional data sets, which we demonstrated with a two-dimensional data set.
-In practice, we have been applying \texttt{optBINS} to three-dimensional data sets with comparable results.